First Island State Ocean Summit to be Held in JuneBringing together 300 heads of state and senior officials from 30 countries around the world

 The Nippon Foundation has long supported island states, especially the Pacific island states that are important partners for Japan’s economic security.
 The Sasakawa Pacific Island Nations Fund was established in 1989, and in cooperation with partner organizations, the Foundation has provided Pacific island states with small boats and patrol vessels, while also working proactively to train human resources in a broad range of fields related to maritime affairs and ocean science, to support these countries’ governments and economies.

 Policies based on scientific knowledge are indispensable for the resolution of various ocean-related issues, the building of sustainable ocean economies, and the management of marine resources.
 The Nippon Foundation places great emphasis on scientific knowledge, data, and information for the achievement of U.N.
 Sustainable Development Goal (SDG) 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development.
-By co-hosting this Summit with the IOC, which has designated 2021-2030 the U.N.
-Decade of Ocean Science for Sustainable Development as an international initiative that sets out a vision for the future of the oceans and identifies key challenges, the Foundation is promoting the formulation of highly effective plans for the world’s island states.
+By co-hosting this Summit with the IOC, which leads the UN.
+Decade of Ocean Science for Sustainable Development (2021-2030) as an international initiative that sets out a vision for the future of the oceans and identifies key challenges, the Foundation is promoting the formulation of highly effective plans for the world’s island states.

 Sustainable Ocean Planning and Management